+Duild more low density single family homes in lowdown.
+Maybe ratios /surges /see here denth worth to the serve

-Build more low density single family homes in loudoun.
+Oth an Build more low density single family homes in loudoun.
 Maybe police/nurses/teachers don't want to live an an

 Other apartment

 Other Affordable dwellings

 Other More ADUs

 Other public transportation

 In general actually affordable housing.
 Someone making even 17 an hour cannot afford housing on their own in

 Other this area

 Other No more housing is needed anywhere in the county.

 Other No new housing is needed.

 Other No new housing is needed.

 Other No new housing is needed.

 Other No new housing is needed.

 Other No new housing is needed.

 Other No new housing is needed.

 Other No more new housing is needed.
 Renovate housing in town if needed.

 Other No new housing is needed.

 Other No new housing is needed.

 Other Tiny homes! create a zoning use that allows for small efficient living.
 Maybe an accessory dwelling?

 Other Would like to see nicer low income housing close to public transportation.

 Other Shopping centers with groceries, retail, medical offices, dining, within walking distance.

 Other Farming

 There are too many illegal aliens in Loudoun County.
 They are a danger to our citizens and they must be rounded

 Other up and deported. enough is enough.

 Other Residential above store fronts creating a European feeling

 Other Cluster homes

 Other Modular Homes

 Apartamentos Comment-apartment

-Multigeneracional I would like to have my whole family living here
+I would like to have my whole family living here

-Unidad de accesori Cottage nice
+Unidad de accesori

-Unidad de accesori Cottage is nice
+Unidad de accesori

 55 años o más Older generation needs more housing here

 Otro Other comment

 55 años o más Para cuando estemos adultos vivamos muy bien

 Otro Espacios para trailas

 55 años o más Es necesario viviendas para nuestra comunidad Adulto Mayor

 Necitamos viviendas mas económicas en esta area.

 Apartamentos Solo es para los millonario imposible que una perkna como yo viva ahi

 Multigeneracional Necesitamos mas viviendas inclusivas en esta area

-Apartamentos Apartamentos con una renta más asequible para nuestra comunidad!
+Apartamentos Apartamentos con una renta más aseguible para nuestra comunidad!

+Apartamentos npartamentos con una renta mas asequísie para nuestra comúnidad: